-Since then, the Conservancy has been managing the Valdivian Coastal Reserve in partnership with World Wildlife Fund (WWF) and working closely with neighboring fishing villages and indigenous communities to maintain traditional land uses and encourage compatible local economic development as part of the Reserve’s overall conservation strategy.
+Since then, the Conservancy has been managing the Valdivian Coastal Reserve and working closely with neighboring fishing villages and indigenous communities to maintain traditional land uses and encourage compatible local economic development as part of the Reserve’s overall conservation strategy.

 Working with local partners, the Conservancy has achieved numerous conservation successes through preservation of the nearly 150,000 acres protected by the Valdivian Coastal Reserve.

 - A unique nature preserve ensuring the protection of native forests and numerous endemic species.
 The temperate rainforest of the Valdivian Coastal Range extends for one million acres, but before the creation of the Valdivian Coastal Reserve, less than 2.4% was protected.
 Today, the Reserve helps protect an additional 12% of this rare temperate rainforest.
 The Reserve is protected by numerous, well-qualified personnel committed to its conservation: park guards secure, maintain and inform visitors about the Reserve and a fire brigade is on-hand to put out any local wildfires and protect the forests and neighboring communities.

 - A stunning natural environment inviting to both tourists and locals.
 The Conservancy has worked with partners to make the Reserve both accessible and informative to all visitors.
 Recent additions and upgrades include new trails, signposts, picnic areas, and parking lots.